objektwerks/langchain4j/README.md

 LangChain4j
 -----------
->LangChain4j app using OpenAI and Scala 3.
+>LangChain4j beer style app using OpenAI and Scala 3.

 >LangChain4j is a classic Java implementation with builders and ***Scala-unfriendly*** annotations.